hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

-The encryption of transport- and higher-layer content encapsulated within SPUD is not mandatory; however, the eventual intention is that explicit communication between endpoints and the path can largely replace the implicit endpoint-to-path communication presently derived by middleboxs through deep packet inspection (DPI).
+The encryption of transport- and higher-layer content encapsulated within SPUD is not mandatory; however, the eventual intention is that explicit communication between endpoints and the path can largely replace the implicit endpoint-to-path communication presently derived by middleboxes through deep packet inspection (DPI).

 SPUD is not a transport protocol; rather, we envision it as the lowest layer of